ioccc-src/winner/next/guidelines.md

 </div>

 <p class="leftbar">
-When `make clobber` is invoked, we request that submission be restored to its original submission state.
+When `make clobber` is invoked, we request that submissions be restored to its original submission state.
 For example, any temporary files created during the build process, or during execution should be removed by the `clobber` rule.